MichellePriestleySmith/Cyber-Security-Projects/Identity and Access Management Project/Task Three - Microsoft Entra SSPR.md

 <h2>Part Two</h2>

-This task aimed to demonstrate the administrative process of adding a user to the SSPR security group, enabling them to utilize the SSPR feature.
+This task demonstrated the administrative process of adding a user to the SSPR security group, enabling them to utilize the SSPR feature.
 </br>

 In this task, I simulated managing user access within the Microsoft Entra environment. </br>